On this page

 How We Use AI

 JSA uses AI to enhance workplace productivity and support corporate and enabling functions.
-These applications focus on streamlining internal processes and automating routine tasks.
+These applications focus on streamlining internal processes, automating routine tasks and enabling new capabilities.

 Usage Patterns